Skip to content

 bash

-just clean-restart
+just -f dev/justfile clean-restart

-Configure the Local Astria components
+Configure the Local Astria Services

 bash